SCHOOL Games - Rules and Regulations

 SVO 4.2 The net will be set at 1m high.

-SVO 4.3 The festival will use Official Volleyball England Sitting Volleyball Starter Balls.
+SVO 4.3 The competition will use Official Volleyball England Sitting Volleyball Starter Balls.

 If it is a draw at the end of the 10 minutes, a sudden death point will be played, to determine the winner.

-SVO 6.1 Participants must keep a part of their body between the buttocks and shoulder in contact with the floor when playing the ball.
-Participants can play the ball with any part of their body.
+SVO 6.1 Players must keep a part of their body between the buttocks and shoulder in contact with the floor when playing the ball.
+Players can play the ball with any part of their body.

-SVO 6.2 There must be always six participants on court, with a minimum of 3 always SEND participants on court.
+SVO 6.2 There must be always six players on court, with a minimum of 3 always SEND players on court.

-SVO 6.3 The following rules apply regarding serving;
+SVO 6.3 The following rules apply in regard to serving;

 SVO 6.3.1 Only the player at the back right hand side of court (position 1) can serve and must serve from behind the base line on the right hand side of the court.